freenas/freenas-docs/userguide/tasks.rst

 manually creates a `crontab(5)
 <http://www.freebsd.org/cgi/man.cgi?query=crontab&sektion=5>`_ using
 syntax that can be perplexing to new Unix users.
-The %brand% GUI makes it easy to schedule when you would like the task to occur.
+The %brand% GUI makes it easy to schedule when the task will occur.

 :numref:`Figure %s <tasks_create_cron_job_fig>`
-shows the screen that opens when you click :menuselection:`Tasks --> Cron Jobs --> Add Cron Job`.
+shows the screen that opens after clicking :menuselection:`Tasks --> Cron Jobs --> Add Cron Job`.